-Rob Kirsch assists clients with controversial environmental issues, at the cusp of law, science and public policy.
+Rob Kirsch assists clients with controversial environmental issues at the cusp of law, science, and public policy.

 Mr. Kirsch represents clients in judicial and administrative litigation including in cost recovery disputes, state and federal enforcement cases and permit appeals.
-Recent matters include: a precedent setting cost recovery matter through the trial and appellate stages involving shareholder, successor and indemnity claims; a successful three year permit modification for a major solid waste facility through administrative approval and judicial appeal proceedings; and a vigorously litigated proceeding relating to an application to relicense a controversial nuclear energy facility.
+Recent matters include: a precedent-setting cost recovery matter through the trial and appellate stages involving shareholder, successor, and indemnity claims; a successful three-year permit modification for a major solid waste facility through administrative approval and judicial appeal proceedings; and a vigorously litigated proceeding relating to an application to relicense a controversial nuclear energy facility.

 Mr. Kirsch has pursued many innovative permit applications and appeals.
 He advises about the environmental aspects of mergers and acquisitions, real estate transactions, SEC disclosure requirements, the implications of Sarbanes-Oxley and other environmental reporting obligations.
 He has counseled clients under the Resource Conservation and Recovery Act, the Toxic Substances Control Act, the Oil Pollution Act, the National Environmental Policy Act, the clean air and clean water acts, as well as state and federal laws relating to radioactive materials.

 Mr. Kirsch represents industrial as well as research and development clients using state and federal self-disclosure policies and has been involved in disclosures implicating more than 100 locations in the United States.
-He currently serves as common counsel in multiple Superfund proceedings, has lead common defense efforts involving more than 1,000 parties, and recently ensured 25 years of positive cash flow for one client group, building a solar energy facility on a CERCLA landfill site.
+He currently serves as common counsel in multiple Superfund proceedings, has lead common defense efforts involving more than 1,000 parties, and recently ensured 25 years of positive cash flow for one client group, building the first solar energy facility on a CERCLA landfill site.